backdrop-contrib/bee/Extending-Bee.md

 --------------------
 This hook can be invoked to provide additional commands to Bee.
-It should reside in a `bee` command file (*HOOK.bee.inc*) which should be placed in a custom/contrib module, or in the `.bee` folder in the user's HOME directory.
+It should reside in a `bee` command file (*HOOK.bee.inc*) which should be placed in a custom/contrib module, in the `.bee` folder in the user's HOME directory or in the `.bee` folder in the parent folder of the Backdrop root directory.

 Implementations of this hook should return an associative array of command descriptors, where the keys are unique command names and the values are